miramocha/mira-v10-model-public-release/README.md

 - No distribution
 - Personal use only

-Feel free to contact me on [Twitter](https://twitter.com/MiraLunaMocha) if there is any questions
+Feel free to contact me on [Twitter](https://twitter.com/MiraLunaMocha) if there is any question!

 Enjoy!